Dr. Irwin Frank, past Chairman for the Department of Urology

 Funding – By department when presenting at scientific meetings, including an annual board review course for rising chief residents.

-Book Fund – Each resident is allowed $200 every year toward books and other educational purposes beginning at the PGY 3 Year through the end of the residency.
+Book Fund – Book Fund: each resident is allowed $200/year towards books or other educational purposes beginning at the PGY1 level.

 Evening Journal Club At Faculty Residence